 Marshall-Lerner Condition

 Can the depreciation of the currency increase net exports?
-This will depend on the price elasticities of demand (PED) for exports (PEDX )and imports (PEDM).
+This depends on the price elasticities of demand (PED) for exports (PEDX )and imports (PEDM).
 When the currency is depreciated, exports decline in the foreign currency price while imports increase in the domestic currency price.
 For net exports to increase, and for the trade balance of the exporting country to improve, the absolute value of the price elasticity of demand for exports + the absolute value of the price elasticity of demand for imports must exceed 1, which is represented by the Marshall-Lerner condition (MLC):

 |PEDX| + |PEDM| > 1